yangdongchao/text-to-sound-synthesis-demo/README.md

-## Target Confusion in End-to-end Speaker Extraction: Analysis and Approaches
+## Text-to-sound Synthesis

 ### About
-This is a [demo](https://zhazhafon.github.io/demo-confusion/) for our paper '_Target Confusion in End-to-end Speaker Extraction: Analysis and Approaches_'.
-Check [https://zhazhafon.github.io/demo-confusion/](https://zhazhafon.github.io/demo-confusion/) for details.
+This is a [demo](http://dongchaoyang.top/text-to-sound-synthesis-demo/) for our paper '_Text-to-sound Synthesis_'.
+Check [http://dongchaoyang.top/text-to-sound-synthesis-demo/](https://github.com/yangdongchao/text-to-sound-synthesis-demo/) for details.